Generic Name: acyclovir (ay-SYE-kloe-vir)

 Brand Name: Zovirax

-Zovirax capsules is used for:
+Zovirax capsules are used for:

 Treating chickenpox (varicella) or shingles (herpes zoster) and treating or suppressing genital herpes infections.
 It may also be used for other conditions as determined by your doctor.